City of Heroes: Enemies

 In City of Heroes there were multiple NPC groups that players fought as part of random encounters.
 Many enemies were found on the streets of Paragon City and the Rogue Isles, whereas others were found in specific instances or areas.
 There were also Giant Monsters and zone events that took place in parts of the city that were even more uncommon, such as Lusca the giant octopus in the waters of the Independence Port zone or the Ghost of Scrapyard that wanders through Sharkhead Isle.
 Enemies in instances were also graded with easier NPC's at the start of the map and more difficult enemies towards the end of the instance.

 Setting

-The setting of City of Heroes was the fictional Paragon City, located in Rhode Island in the United States.
-The city was divided into several smaller neighborhoods that had varying enemies and progressively higher levels of enemies within them.
+The setting of City of Heroes is the fictional Paragon City, located in Rhode Island in the United States.

+Paragon City is divided into several smaller neighborhoods that had varying enemies and progressively higher levels of enemies within them.
 The arbitrary divisions between zones are explained in game by the presence of "War Walls", powerful force fields derived from alien technology which were used to defend various areas of the city.
-Heroes set out by dealing with low-powered street gangs in the initial zones, working their way up to fighting increasingly dangerous threats — such as organized crime, corrupt corporations, hostile aliens, and supernatural terrors — even eventually entering other dimensions to fight supremely powerful enemies.
+Heroes set out by dealing with low-powered street gangs in the initial zones, working their way up to fighting increasingly dangerous threats — such as organized crime, corrupt corporations, hostile aliens, and supernatural terrors.

-The setting of City of Villains was the Rogue Isles, a fictitious group of islands off the eastern coast of the United States.
-There, under the watchful gaze of Lord Recluse and the Arachnos organization, prospective villains fought to make a name for themselves, seizing any opportunity that presented itself.

-The setting of the Going Rogue expansion was Praetoria, a parallel dimension version of Paragon City where the world was ravaged by Hamidon and his Devouring Earth legions and only Emperor Marcus Cole managed to bring stability to a world ravaged by the Hamidon Wars.
-Superpowered individuals living in Praetoria begin as Praetors, working for Emperor Cole, but decide to either join the Loyalist faction and remain a member of the Praetorian armed police force or join the Resistance and attempt to reveal the corruption of Emperor Cole (otherwise known as Tyrant) and free humanity from his rule.